-One of the most beneficial tactics to try is relaxation exercises before bed.
+One of the most beneficial tactics to try is relaxation techniques and exercises before bed.
 These will help prepare you for better rest and make you feel relaxed and drowsy.
 Deep breathing, visualizing idyllic lands or a guided meditation could do the trick.

 Progressive relaxation is another helpful technique.
 All you have to do is tense and relax different parts of your body, beginning at your toes and feet and slowly progressing up your body until you reach your head and neck.
 It does wonders in releasing both physical and mental tension.

 Go to Bed When Sleepy